 Get a single view of an already existing hierarchical relationships, represented as issue links, sub-tasks or Agile Epic-Story links.

 Structure plugin has a well-documented API, allowing integration with your existing infrastructure through additional custom-made JIRA plugins.
+Extensions like Structure.Testy and Structure.Pages are an example of what can be achieved with the API.

 One strong business case is that with Structure, we can do proper iteration planning based on the Time Sum columns.— Lars Lundegård, Saab Group